 Dog Reactivity on Walks Explained

-The good news is this.
-Dog reactivity develops over time.
-That also means dog reactivity can improve with the right plan, patience, and consistency.
+Important: Dog reactivity builds over time.
+That also means it can improve with the right structure, patience, and consistency.

 What Dog Reactivity Means

 Dog reactivity is not one specific behavior.
-It is a response to something in the environment.
+Instead, it is a response to something in the environment.

 How Dog Reactivity Often Starts